srishti-portfolio/matchday-2026/README.md

 `GET /api/matches` tells you which it is:

 - `"source": "live"` — pulled from a real football data provider (see below).
-- `"source": "snapshot", "snapshotTaken": "2026-07-15"` — the accurate-but-frozen
+- `"source": "snapshot", "snapshotTaken": "..."` — the accurate-but-frozen fixture
-  fixture set bundled with the code.
+  set bundled with the code.
 The Matches tab labels this honestly on screen.

 To enable live scores, get a free key at https://www.football-data.org/client/register and set `LIVE_FOOTBALL_API_KEY` on the server.
-Responses are normalised in `server/matches.js` (`normaliseMatch`), cached for 30s, and fall back to the snapshot if the provider is down - so the app never breaks.
+Responses are normalised in `server/matches.js`, cached for 30s, and fall back to the snapshot if the provider is down — so the app never breaks.

+---

+## Internationalization

+The whole interface is translated, not just labels here and there.
+A single language value (from the account, or the browser before sign-in) drives every string through a lightweight context:

+- **`client/src/i18n/strings.js`** — 12 locales, ~120 keys each.
+English is the
+  reference; every other locale mirrors its keys.
+Missing keys fall back to English automatically, so a partial translation never shows a blank.
+- **`client/src/i18n/I18nContext.jsx`** — the `useT()` hook every component uses,
+  with `{placeholder}` interpolation and automatic `dir="rtl"` for Arabic.
+- **`client/src/i18n/detect.js`** — guesses a starting language from the browser.

+The 52 client tests include a full i18n suite that checks key parity across all 12 languages, interpolation, RTL handling, and language detection.

+> The non-English translations were machine-generated for the hackathon.
+They read
+> naturally, but a production launch should have native speakers review them —
+> especially the football-specific phrasing.
+To edit any wording, change the
+> relevant key in `strings.js` (the `en` block is the source of truth).

 ---